 Rihanna’s latest album ANTI is everything I didn’t know I needed in life.
-I enjoyed the "Consideration" intro with SZA, the previously released “James Joint”, and the Drake-assisted “Work”.
-But the song that stayed with me was “Needed Me.”
+I enjoyed the "Consideration" intro with SZA, the previously released “James Joint”, and the Drake-assisted “Work but the song that stayed with me was “Needed Me.”
 Instantly.
-I did that fist-to-mouth, jump up and down thing I do when I hear a really dope song.
-“Needed Me” opens up with a DJ Mustard-signature beat.
-It’s a dark anthem with a crossfaded off codeine and a blunt vibe.
+“Needed Me” opens up with a DJ Mustard-signature beat and grows into a dark anthem with a crossfaded off codeine and a blunt vibe.
 The beat drops and Rihanna kicks in the door with:

 This is why I love Rihanna so much - her absolute refusal to just go along with any old narrative.
 Media and fans alike desperately wanted to shape her into a helpless, broken victim of domestic violence and she’s done everything in her power to eschew that label and just live her life.
 On “Same Ol’ Mistakes” a calm but annoyed Rihanna sings:

 “Needed Me” comes almost as a response to Drake’s thin-line-between-melancholy-and-misogyny smash hit “Hotline Bling”.
 Drake details that ever since him and his lady broke up, she got exactly what she asked for, running out of pages in her passport, hanging with some girls he's never seen before.
 He annoyingly thinks aloud to no one, since she definitely isn’t the one sticking around to listen to him, Why you never alone?
 Why you always touching road?
 Used to always stay at home, be a good girl, you was in the zone.
 You should just be yourself.”